shrimeichock/MTM-identifying-trees/README.md

 The program outputs:
 * an image with tree areas surrounded by either green or red
+* the final area (in both pixels and hectares)
-* the final area
+* the percentage of the final tree area

-The areas in green are less than 1 hectare and are included in the final area.
+The areas in green are less than 1 hectare, which and are included in the final area.

 The areas in red are larger than 1 hectare, which are not included in the final area.